-- a) the candidate's attitude towards, and motivation for working with, children; - b) her/his ability to support the school's ethos which naturally encompasses safeguarding and promoting the welfare of children; - c) gaps in the candidate's employment history or where the candidate has changed employment or location frequently; - d) concerns or discrepancies arising from the information provided by the candidate and/or a referee; and - e) if the candidate wishes to declare anything in light of the requirement for a DBS check.
+a) the candidate's attitude towards, and motivation for working with, children;

+- b) their ability to support the school's ethos which naturally encompasses safeguarding and promoting the welfare of children; - c) gaps in the candidate's employment history or where the candidate has changed employment or location frequently: - d) concerns or discrepancies arising from the information provided by the candidate and/or a referee and/or from online checks; and - e) if the candidate wishes to declare anything in light of the requirement for a DBS check.

-If references are not obtained before the interview, the candidate should be asked at the interview if there is anything she/he wishes to declare/discuss in light of the questions that have been (or will be) put to her/his referees.
+If references are not obtained before the interview, the candidate should be asked at the interview if there is anything they wish to declare/discuss in light of the questions that have been (or will be) put to their referees.